Kasyap3/agentic_os/docs/CONTRIBUTE.md

-# How to contribute to AIOS
+# How to contribute to oneOS
-Thank you for your interest in AIOS!
+Thank you for your interest in oneOS!
 Here's a guide to help you contribute to this project.

 ## 1. Get Started